Supreme Court allows atheists' lawsuit against Florida city over prayer vigil to continue | KRDO

 Justice Clarence Thomas dissented from the court’s decision not to take up the case.
 Justice Neil Gorsuch wrote a statement with the denial but did not dissent from the court’s move.

-Thomas wrote that he had “serious doubts” about the atheists’ arguments for why they should be allowed to sue Ocala and said that the Supreme Court should examine that question.
+Thomas wrote that he had “serious doubts” about the atheists’ arguments for why they should be allowed to sue Ocala and said the Supreme Court should examine questions around the so-called “offended observer standing” theory, which allowed the case to proceed at the lower court level.

+“We should have granted certiorari to review whether respondents had standing to bring their claims,” he wrote.

 Gorsuch, however, expressed sympathy to the city’s arguments and said that its request that the justices intervene now was “understandable.”
 But he saw “no need for the Court’s intervention at this juncture.”